icpmoles/ASB/docs/CrossCoupling.typ

 #image("figures/crossc_atsing.png")

-When near the singularity, every torque applied on one axle is fully transferred to the other axle = high RGA!
+When near the singularity, every torque applied on one shaft is fully transferred to the other shaft = high RGA!

 = Appendix